mricci-eng/Python-Engineering-Automation-Portfolio/README.md

 *   **Data Accessibility:** Transformed raw, cryptic database files into fully contextualized and easy-to-understand Excel reports, making the data accessible to the entire engineering team.
 *   **Massive Efficiency Gains:** Eliminated hours of manual data-gathering and cross-referencing, significantly speeding up troubleshooting, data validation, and reporting tasks.
 *   **Engineered for Performance:** Built with an efficient processing engine that uses Python dictionaries for rapid in-memory lookups, allowing it to process and enrich tens of thousands of database records in seconds.
-*   **Comprehensive Solution:** Designed as a full analysis suite with a tabbed GUI, providing specific processing modules for a wide range of database types (CONENTCO, CONATTR, TCIMSFUN, etc.).
+*   **Comprehensive Solution:** Designed as a full analysis suite with a tabbed GUI, providing specific processing modules for a wide range of DBF databases.

 #### Visuals: